Worldline-Global-Collect/connect-sdk-client-js/documentation/Migration Guide v4 to v5.md

 })
 ```

-Although it is still possible to use legacy AMD, it is not recommended in modern bundlers anymore, because of:
+Although it is still possible to use legacy AMD, it is not recommended in modern bundlers anymore, because of the following reasons:

 - can lead to waterfal loading (async loads dependency of dependencies)
 - hard to analyze for static analyzers
 - loader libraries are required unless transpiled

 We strongly recommend to use native JavaScript  **ECMAScript 6 modules** instead.